To3Knee/vm-probe/README.md

 ## 📜 License

 Licensed under the [High Five License](LICENSE) 🙌
-Give a high five to download, and a **super high, LOUD high five** to use **VM Probe**! 🎉 See the [LICENSE](LICENSE) file for the full, fist-bumping details!ission is hereby granted, free of charge, to any person obtaining a copy...
+Give a high five to download, and a **super high, LOUD high five** to use **VM Probe**! 🎉 See the [LICENSE](LICENSE) file for the full, fist-bumping details!
+Permission is hereby granted, free of charge, to any person obtaining a copy...

 ---